Alliance Virtual Offices

 6. Obtain written permission from Alliance before allowing customer charges to exceed $200 for any Client in any given month.

-7. Be invoiced by Alliance at the discounted rate for said service as shown in Exhibit A Partner Setup Form, including meeting rooms, virtual offices, and other services in the event that a Client purchases any virtual office, meeting room, or coworking products directly with Company.
+7. Be invoiced by Alliance for services rendered as outlined in the Partner Service Order Form, including meeting rooms, virtual offices, coworking and other services in the event that a Client purchases any virtual office, meeting room, or coworking products directly with Company.

 8. Allow Alliance to cancel any or all Services for any Client upon written notice if Client defaults on payment or terminates Client’s contract with Alliance.
 At the request of Alliance, the Company shall cease the Services to the Client and cease invoicing Alliance.
 Alliance shall pay the Company for such Service(s) on a pro-rata basis up to the date of cancellation.